kaaengine/kaa/docs/reference/transitions.rst

     Since transitions runing in parallel may have different durations, the :code:`loops` parameter is using the following logic: The longest duration is considered the "base" duration.
-Transitions whose duration is shorter than the base duration will wait (doing nothing) until the one with the "base" duration ends.
-When the base transition ends, the new loop begins and all transitions start running in parallel again.
+Transitions whose duration is shorter than the base duration will wait (doing nothing) when they complete, until the one with the "base" duration ends.
+    When the "base" transition ends, the new loop begins and all transitions start running in parallel again.

     The :code:`back_and_forth=True` is using the same logic: the engine will wait for the longest transition to end before playing all parallel transitions backwards.

     See the `Examples`_ sections for a sample code using NodeTransitionsParallel.

+    Like all other transitions, NodeTransitionsParallel is immutable.
+That causes problems when you want transitions to be managed independently.
+Consider a situation where you want to have a Node with sprite animation (NodeSpriteTransition) and some other transition (e.g. NodePositionTransition), both running simuntaneously.
+Suppose you do that by wrapping the two transitions in :class:`NodeTransitionsParallel`.
+Now, if you want to change just the sprite animation transition **without changing the state of the position transition** (a perfectly valid case in many 2D games), you won't be able to do that because NodeTransitionsParallel is immutable!

+    To solve that problem, you should use :code:`NodeTransitionsManager` - it allows running and managing multiple simultaneous transitions on a Node truly independently from each other.

 :class:`NodeTransitionDelay` reference